What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Empirical Results

 In terms of \textit{relative} diversity for the topics we studied, evidence suggests that models are improving.
 This is particularly pronounced for the more recent models released after March 2025 (Gemma 3 and GPT-5), which show sharp increases in diversity.
 These upward trends occur primarily for Llama, Gemma, and OpenAI models; Qwen models are generally stagnant.
 Other exceptions include the larger (70B) Llama models, which trend downwards, and the larger (32-70B) Qwen models.
 Finally, we observe that generation setting (IFT or RAG) and model size appear to have a significant impact on diversity; we explore these two factors more rigorously in the following sections.

 That being said, when looking at \divtype{} diversity compared to the search baseline, LLM outputs have low diversity.
-One can generally expect to encounter more diverse information about these topics by reading through the top-20 web pages rather than prompting an LLM in different ways.
-The search baseline is, in fact, a quite \textit{weak} baseline, as we use only the top 20 Google search results for each topic, compared to sampling from each language model with 200 unique prompts per topic.
-Further, as mentioned in \autoref{sec:topics_models}, the search baseline is \textit{under-estimated} relative to the LLM results.
-Therefore, while it is encouraging that LLMs have become more epistemically diverse over time, their diversity relative to search baselines is often low, which may risk knowledge collapse.
+Only the best RAG models and GPT-5 are able to achieve comparable diversity to the (underestimated) Search-20 baseline; no model is as diverse as the stronger (but still underestimated) Search-40 baseline.
+This means that one can generally expect to encounter more diverse information about our topics by reading through the top web pages rather than prompting an LLM in different ways.
+The search baselines are also quite \textit{weak} baselines, as we use only up to the top 40 Google search results for each topic based on simply using the topic as a search term (e.g., ``democracy'').
+This is compared to sampling from each language model with 200 unique prompts per topic.
+Further, as mentioned in \autoref{sec:topics_models}, the search baselines are \textit{under-estimated} relative to the LLM results.
+In absolute terms, we can thus conclude that the most diverse model in our study (GPT-5) is \textit{at least 18.6\% less diverse than a traditional search in terms of the claims it generates} (HSD of 3110 vs. 2621), at least for our topics.
+This is concerning given other recent work comparing knowledge acquisition with LLMs vs. search, which shows that reliance on LLMs leads people to have a shallower and less original understanding of topics compared to traditional search~\cite{10.1093/pnasnexus/pgaf316}.
+Therefore, while it is encouraging that LLMs have become more epistemically diverse over time, their diversity relative to search is still low, which may risk knowledge collapse if such LLMs come to replace other means of knowledge acquisition, like search, for most people.\footnote{We compare these results to the results we would achieve using semantic similarity only with the approach from Artificial Hivemind~\cite{DBLP:journals/corr/abs-2510-22954} in \autoref{fig:cosine_id_by_model}, see Appendix \autoref{sec:sem_sim_compare_hivemind} for experimental details.}